-Term Meaning Conformance A determination (by testing) of the adherence of an implementation to a specification or standard.
-Conformance requirement A technical requirement in a specification to be supported by a developer's implementation.
-Developer An organisation that develops a health software system using the HI software conformance requirements. Н Healthcare Identifier: an identifier assigned to a healthcare provider (individual or organisation) or a healthcare recipient as defined in the Healthcare Identifiers Act [HIACT2010].
-ICS Implementation Conformance Statement.
+Term Meaning conformance A determination (by testing) of the adherence of an implementation to a specification or standard. conformance requirement A technical requirement in a specification to be supported by a developer's implementation. developer An organisation that develops a health software system using the HI software conformance requirements. healthcare identifier An identifier assigned to a healthcare provider (individual or organisation) or a healthcare recipient as defined in the Healthcare Identifiers Act [HIACT2021].
 HI implementation A health software system that manages and uses local copies of healthcare identifiers.
-NOC Notice Of Connection.
-The term 'NOC' refers to Services Australia's testing process to determine health software can connect to the HI Service.
-Object of assessment A health software system or service, or a component of a health software system or service, which is assessed for conformance.
-Test Summary Report Documents the results of tests performed by the developer whilst observed by the Agency.
+Notice of Connection (NOC) Services Australia's testing process to determine whether health software can connect to the HI Service. test summary report Documents the results of tests performed by the developer while being observed by the Agency.